Build Web Apps with Retrieval Augmented Generation (RAG) Capabilities

 LLM Querying and Its Components

-LLM Querying involves using large language models to process and respond to queries.
-The core idea is to enhance the responses generated by the LLM using a retrieval mechanism that fetches relevant information from a structured knowledge base.
-This approach, known as Retrieval-Augmented Generation (RAG), ensures that the responses are accurate, relevant, and up-to-date.
+LLM querying involves using large language models to process and respond to user questions, enhanced with a retrieval mechanism that pulls relevant information from a structured knowledge base.
+This approach—known as Retrieval-Augmented Generation (RAG)—ensures that responses are accurate, relevant, and current.

-- This specialized data structure stores embeddings (vector representations) of documents.
-When a query is made, this index efficiently retrieves relevant documents based on their embeddings.
+Vector Store Index: A specialized data structure that stores embeddings (vector representations) of your documents.
+When a query is made, the index retrieves documents based on semantic similarity rather than exact keyword matches, enabling more contextually accurate results.

 Structuring a RAG Pipeline